tmpbci/LJ/README.md

 # Plugins
 #

-LJ comes with different plugins :
+LJ comes with different plugins in python 3 :

 - LiveWords 	: Fill the input form and it's displayed.
 One word / laser.
 - Textcycl		: Cycle some words with adjustable length on one laser.
 - Anaglyph  	: A green/red rotating cube.
 Try it with green/red 3D glasses !
 - Planetarium 	: A 4 lasers planetarium.
-- LaserPong		: Our laser Pong is back !
+- LaserPong		: Our laser Pong is back ! (python 2.7)

 #
-# Program your own "Plugin"
+# Program your own "plugin"
 #

 The server approach is based on redis, so you write and run your laser client software in any redis capable programming langage (50+ : https://redis.io/clients).

 - Read the Introduction part in this readme.
-- There is a clients folders with examples in different languages.
+- There is a client and plugin folders with examples in different languages.
 - Generate at least one point list array (say a square).
 - Feed your point list array in string format to redis server.
-- Tell LJ.conf your plugin configuration : OSC port and command line to start it.
+- Tell LJ.conf your plugin configuration : OSC port and command line to start it ()

 #
 # Nannou etherdeam simulator